sharmashivanand/malcure-security-suite/readme.txt

 === Malcure Security Suite ===
 Contributors: malwareintercept,malcure
-Tags: security, anti-malware, hardening, antivirus, firewall, threat, hacked, malicious, infection Donate link: https://www.converticacommerce.com?item_name=Donation%20for%20malCure%20Malware%20Scanner&cmd=_xclick&currency_code=USD&business=shivanand@converticacommerce.com
+Tags: security, anti-malware, hardening, antivirus, firewall, threat, hacked, malicious, infection, malware-scanner, site-hardening, firewall, site-security, malware-removal, website-protection, security-audit, hacking-prevention
+Donate link: https://www.converticacommerce.com?item_name=Donation%20for%20malCure%20Malware%20Scanner&cmd=_xclick&currency_code=USD&business=shivanand@converticacommerce.com
 Requires at least: 3.7.4
-Tested up to: 6.3
+Tested up to: 6.4
 Requires PHP: 5.6
 Stable tag: 1.5
 License: MIT
 License URI: https://opensource.org/licenses/MIT
-Malcure Security Suite helps you lock down and secure your WordPress site.
+Malcure Security Suite: Comprehensive Protection for Your WordPress Site

 == Description ==
-Malcure Security Suite helps you lock down and secure your WordPress site.

-Features:
-* Reset WordPress Salts.
-* Manage WordPress user-sessions.
-* WordPress malware scan.
+Malcure Security Suite is a robust WordPress security plugin designed to safeguard your website from a wide range of online threats.
+With its advanced features and user-friendly interface, it's the perfect tool for website owners looking to enhance their site's security with minimal effort.

+=== Features:===
+* **Easy-to-Use Interface:** Designed with simplicity in mind, our plugin offers an intuitive interface that makes website security management straightforward, even for beginners.
+* **Advanced Malware Scanner:** Our server-side scanner delves deep into your WordPress files, identifying and isolating any malicious code.
+It operates seamlessly in the background, allowing you to continue managing your site without interruption.
+* **WordPress Salts Reset:** Enhance your site's security by regularly resetting the WordPress security keys and salts.
+This feature helps in safeguarding your website against brute-force attacks and ensures that your user sessions remain secure.
+* **User-Session Management:** Gain complete control over user sessions.
+View active sessions and manage them effectively to prevent unauthorized access.

 == Upgrade Notice ==